epam/clocks/README.md

 Produces a permanent sharable link that can be sent to third party users;\
 Allows to add arbitrary comments to time zones;\
 Minimalistic enough to embed it into another HTML page via <iframe> (no ads or spy software, etc.)\

+## Application link

+## How to use

+## Using hotkeys

+Ctrl Q - open "Add new city"
+Esc - close "Add new city"
+Tab - switching to next element

 ### Getting Started with Create React App